grscwf/twin-mt/nero-paths.md

   - (4) Look at the grav gems with mage-sight.
   - Optional: Ask Ivex about the grav gems before he leaves, for a hint.
-- (5) When the candle is at max, and Nero has seen the grav gems with mage-sight, Struggle with desperate strength will disrupt the grav gems.
+- (5) When the candle is at max, and Nero has seen the grav gems with mage-sight, Struggle will disrupt the grav gems.
   - Anything other than struggling will fail.
-  - This should basically be a 50/50 choice if the player misses the hints.
+  - This is basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust, and Ivex returns.
     - Bad Ending: Tamed Mild - cooperate
     - Bad Ending: Tamed Harsh - resist